adembudak/vim-doctor/README.md

-w        jump beginning of next word (punctuation considered as a word) e        jump end of the word ge       jump end of the previous word b        jump begining of the previous word
+w        jump beginning of next word (punctuation considered as a word) e        jump end of the word ge       jump end of the previous word b        jump beginning of the previous word
 ^        jump to first non space character on line gg       top of the file
 G        bottom of the file
-+        begining of the next line
++        beginning of the next line
 -        beginning of the previous line
 ```
 ```
-W        jump beginning of the next word (punctuation not considered words)        v           v E        jump end of the next word (punctuation not considerd as words) Ex:  e (abcd)   E (abcd) B        jump begining of the previous word
+W        jump beginning of the next word (punctuation not considered words)         v           v E        jump end of the next word (punctuation not considered as words) Ex:  e (abcd)   E (abcd) B        jump beginning of the previous word
 #G       go to line number #  Ex: 38G
 #gg      same as #G
 ```